ansaryergesh/tic-tac-toe-js/README.md

 # Tic-Tac-Toe

 Tic-tac-toe game with 3X3 board with sound effect and simple UI.
 Write your name and start to play a game.
-During the game, you will see scores of the players
+During the game, you will see scores of the players.

 # Features